pkgalea/PennyAuction/README.md

 # Penny Auction Bet Optimizer
-<br><br>

 ## Abstract

 QuiBids (http://www.quibids.com/) is website where items are sold for ridiculously cheap amounts, but there is a catch.
 Users pay a set amount for packs "bids" ($.40 per bid).
 Items start at 1 penny.
 For every bid, the price of the auction goes up by 1 cent and 10 seconds are added to the clock.
 If the clock runs out, the winner (the final bidder) is allowed to purchase the item for a (usually) ridiculously cheap price.
 The site makes money by selling the bid packs

 This goal of this machine learning project is two fold:

-  1) Train a model to predict when an auction is going to end based upon auction data, current player actions, and past player history.
+  -Train a model to predict when an auction is going to end based upon auction data, current player actions, and past player history.
-  2) Live Auction Tracking that feeds auction information to the model in real-time.
+  -Live Auction Tracking that feeds auction information to the model in real-time.
 The model will return the expected value.

 ## Results

-  1) The model to predict when an auction will end performed very well on unseen data.
+  -The model to predict when an auction will end performed very well on unseen data.
-  2) The Live Auction Tracking seems to function well but needs testing.
+  -The Live Auction Tracking seems to function well but needs more testing before deployment.

 ---